5. Make sure everyone can use the service

 Things to consider:

-- exploring the support model, for example, what is the offline user journey?
-Is there a telephne number or email address for service support?
+• exploring the support model, for example, consider the offline user journey and whether there is a phone number or email address for service support

-- the context of your users environment when they might be using the service, for example, a noisy classroom, slow internet connection, and what devices they are using
+• the context of your users environment when they might be using the service, for example, a noisy classroom, slow internet connection, and what devices they're using

 In beta and live